 After some research, I discovered that the popular accommodation options in Kaprun include, in particular, the following hotels:

-Lederer`s living 4* is located in the center of Kaprun.
-There is a restaurant, a spa area, rooms of different categories, including family rooms, buffet breakfast, free parking, ski storage, etc. at the hotel;
+Lederer`s living 4* is located in the center of the village.
+There is a restaurant, a spa area, rooms of different categories, including family rooms, buffet breakfast, free parking, ski storage, etc. at the hotel.
+Free parking spaces are important in case you choose a car as a way how to get to Kaprun after arrival.

-Avenida Panorama Suites Kaprun by Alpin Rentals 4* – this aparthotel with rooms of various categories has a terrace with mountain views, a spa area, included breakfast, free private parking, free Wi-Fi, etc.;
+Avenida Panorama Suites Kaprun by Alpin Rentals 4* is an aparthotel with rooms of various categories that has a terrace with mountain views, a spa area, included breakfast, free private parking, free Wi-Fi, etc.

-Tauern Spa Hotel & Therme 4* – the hotel has a spa center with indoor and outdoor pools, saunas, baths, a fitness room, a massage cabinet, a children’s pool with water slides.
+Tauern Spa Hotel & Therme 4* has a spa center with indoor and outdoor pools, saunas, baths, a fitness room, a massage cabinet, a children’s pool with water slides.
 The hotel offers rooms of various categories; the type of offered food is breakfast or half board.
-Free parking, ski storage facilities are also available at the hotel;
+Free parking, ski storage facilities are also available at the hotel.

-Avenida Mountain Resort by Alpin Rentals 4* – this guest house offers apartments with a kitchen area.
-There is a spa with indoor pool and a sauna, a restaurant, free private parking, a terrace, wireless internet at the hotel;
+Avenida Mountain Resort by Alpin Rentals 4* is a guest house offered apartments with a kitchen area.
+There is a spa with indoor pool and a sauna, a restaurant, free private parking, a terrace, wireless internet at the hotel.

 Hotel Martini 3* has a quiet location and offers its guests a sauna, a terrace, free parking and the rooms of different categories, including family rooms.
 Breakfasts, ski storage, free wi-fi are also provided.